Pavani1210/network-intrusion-detection/README.md

 # Network Intrusion Detection

-A comprehensive machine learning approach to detect network intrusions using various classification algorithms.
-This project achieves up to **99.6% accuracy** in identifying malicious network activities.
+This project implements a robust machine learning system designed to detect malicious intrusions in network traffic.
+By analyzing the features of network connections, the system leverages various classification algorithms to accurately distinguish between normal, benign activity and potential cyber threats.
+The project follows a complete data science workflow, from data preprocessing and exploratory analysis to model comparison, hyperparameter optimization, and final evaluation, culminating in a highly effective model capable of identifying attacks with approximately 99% accuracy.

 ## 📊 Dataset